jerdog/auth0-blog/_posts/2018-10-02-add-authentication-to-ngrx-app.markdown

 ---
 layout: post
 title: Add Authentication to an NgRx Project
-metatitle: Add Authentication to an NgRx Project with Auth0
+metatitle: How to Add Auth0 Authentication to Angular App in an NgRx Project
 description: Learn how to use CLI schematics, effects, Auth0, and more to secure your NgRx application.
-metadescription: Learn how to use NgRx schematics, define authentication state, and set up effects to control your login flow, while letting Auth0 handle authentication.
+metadescription: Learn how to add auth to Angular app using NgRx schematics.
+See how to define authentication state and set up effects to control your login flow, while Auth0 handles authentication.
 date: 2018-10-02 08:50
 category: Technical Guide, Angular, NgRx, Authentication
 post_length: 5